 The Organization uses the risk-free rate adjusted for the Organization's risk-adjustment in determining present value of multi-year pledges.
-The risk-free rate is the year end treasury bill rates for similar term investments and ranged from 1.76 percent to 4.51 percent depending on the length of the multi-year pledge and date received.
+The risk-free rate is the year end treasury bill rates for similar term investments and ranged from 1.76 percent to 4.51 percent for the year ended December 31, 2023 depending on the length of the multi-year pledge and date received.
+There were no new multi-year pledges during the year ended December 31, 2024.
 All amounts are deemed to be fully collectible.
 Accordingly, no allowance for uncollectible receivables has been provided.